FAQ - Internship in South Africa

 To get cash in South Africa you can easily use your normal debit card.
 Cash Points are located basically in every shopping center.
 Be aware of fees for withdrawing, your bank may charge you.
 We recommend you to ask your bank for information regarding their charging fees before you leave.
 Most places also accept credit cards such as Eurocard, MasterCard, American Express, Diners Club and Visa.
 Paying by traveler`s checks is also possible.
 Opening a South African bank account for a short term is quite hard.

 - circulating bank notes: 200, 100, 50, 20 and 10 ZAR

 - coins: 5, 2, 1 ZAR as well as 50, 20, 10, 5, 2 and 1 Cent

 - 5. Do I need a health insurance while staying in South Africa?keyboard_arrow_down

 5. Do I need a health insurance while staying in South Africa?

 While staying in South Africa for an internship you definitely need a valid health insurance.
 Just ask us if you need help with finding an insurance company.
-We recommend health insurances by ADAC or STAtravel.
+We recommend health insurances by Caremed or STAtravel.